 Turn on a Dime

 Creativity demands flexibility.
 Today that flexibility is tested.
 Let’s pass this test, I say.
 A large commission was cancelled today.
 One I had spent a considerable amount of time on.
-Where to go from here…I find myself drawn inexorably towards a 4×4 … Read More
+Where to go from here…I find myself drawn inexorably towards a 4×4 foot painting that has been in stasis on my painting … Read More

 Spring Breakup

 winter dusk 12×24″ Spring is late this year.
 But today it is raining.
 The trees are dark, wet; stark against the remaining snow.
 They are burgeoning, their sap is running, silently.
-Signs of spring will soon become apparent, but not quite yet. … Read More
+Signs of spring will soon become apparent, but not quite yet.
+Silence reigns.
+The rain reveals patches of grass at the … Read More

 Birch

 A few years ago now, I painted the set for King Lear at our National Arts Centre in Ottawa.
 The director, Peter Hinton, had set the play in Canada at the appropriate time period.
-It was a wonderful rendition of the classic. … Read More
+It was a wonderful rendition of the classic.
+It was a simple set and included a large faux … Read More

 snowshoes

 snowshoes I like snowshoes because, given enough snow, you can go anywhere in the woods.
 My woods are quiet this time of year, no birds, no bugs, no beasts.
-All are at rest or have left the vicinity, only to return shortly. … Read More
+All are at rest or have left the vicinity, only to return shortly.
+Yes, spring is on its way.
+I cannot smell it … Read More

 water

 Until recently I was busy in the studio…the days marched onward and forward in a unit of measure that felt good.
 Some days are endless, some flash by quickly.
 Being in the studio is just like that.
-Now I am at the … Read More
+Now I am at the theatre working on a technically challenging set for the upcoming … Read More

 1 2 3 4 5 6 7 8 9